 The mediator also cannot represent you in court at your final divorce hearing.
 Mediation is not the ideal solution for every couple, but when it is the best approach it can often make the divorce faster, more affordable, and far less stressful for everyone involved.
 I can provide the skilled mediation counsel so you and your spouse can move forward amicably through this process.

-To learn more about divorce mediation and to begin working on your own case, contact Charles E. Willmott, P.A. now for an initial consultation.
+To learn more about Florida divorce mediation and to begin working on your own case, contact Charles E. Willmott, P.A. now for an initial consultation.